 The two girls are surrounded by a drunkard dad, another one’s dad in jail, a dysfunctional elder sister, local gang wars and bullying by neighbourhood boys.
 In this mix, one of the girls gets a revolver as a gift from her boyfriend who is a local gang member.
 The director moves this revolver between the hands of the two girls as a way to progress the scenes.
 The gun symbolises the violence, but it never gets fired showing the girls (and common people) desire for peace.
 A nice technique by the Director.

 The actors who play the girls have done a brilliant performance.
-One of them doing a spontaneous dance in the wedding of her friend is a must see.
+One of them doing a spontaneous dance at the wedding of her friend is a must-see.
 They literally have lived as their respective characters.
-The film has its share of nicer moments, the grandma preparing a scrumptious meal for her recently married granddaughter, one of the girls scaring the hell out of a young bully by pointing the gun at him and one of the girls taking out everyday from a box her jailed father’s belongings box including a unlit cigarette.
+The film has its share of nicer moments, the grandma preparing a scrumptious meal for her recently married granddaughter, one of the girls scaring the hell out of a young bully by pointing the gun at him and one of the girls taking out every day from a box her jailed father’s belongings box including an unlit cigarette.
 A moving movie.